anky2k/weather-report/Readme.md

 $ cd weather-report
 ```

-Here we have back-end and front-end apps, will start by firiing up the backend first.
+Here we have back-end and front-end apps, will start by firing up the backend first.
 We need to install dependancies and start the server

 ```sh
 $ cd back-end